Ryan McWhinney

 Ryan McWhinney (born January 28, 1978) is a Canadian former international rugby union player.

 An Abbotsford native, McWhinney is a product of Abbotsford Secondary School and in addition to rugby was a Canadian football safety at the University of British Columbia, earning a Peter Gorman Trophy nomination in 1995.

 McWhinney toured Europe with the Canada national rugby union team in 2005, gaining two caps.
 He debuted off the bench against France in Nantes and was the starting inside centre against Romania in Bucharest.

-A PE teacher by profession, McWhinney has served as athletic director for W.A.
-Fraser Middle School.
+A PE teacher by profession, McWhinney is serving as athletic director for Abbotsford Senior Secondary School.